National Heartworm Prevention Month

 Cat Getting Bloodwork

-Why Bloodwork is So Important In veterinary medicine, we are at a distinct disadvantage to our human doctor counterparts.
+In veterinary medicine, we are at a distinct disadvantage to our human doctor counterparts.
 Our patients cannot speak.
 They cannot say ,” Doc, I often have to get up and urinate during the night” or “ I get nauseous every time I have an empty stomach.”
-Many things can be…
+Many things can be detected by a very observant…

 Read More